Golam Mostofa (poet): Death and legacy

 Mostafa died on 13 October 1964 at the age of 67, of cerebral thrombosis.

 In 2014, the ancestral home of Mostafa in Jhenaidah was under threat from two land grabbers, who claimed partial ownership of the land.

 Many artifacts used by Mostofa and valuable photographs drawn by his second son Mostafa Aziz, sole artist of the first pencil sketch of the poet, were found to be in a pitiable condition at the village.
 Though Kabi Golam Mustafa Memorial Library received a concrete building at the yard of the poet's house in 2008 implemented by the Zila Parishad, Jhenidah, at a cost of Tk 1.70 million, there are, virtually, no reading materials were found to be there.
-Some parental property of the poet, including his paternal land and trees are secretly being sold, reliable sources.
+Some parental property of the poet, including his paternal land and trees are secretly being sold, according to reliable sources.